 If you are more advanced intermediate badminton player, get the Victor Brave Sword 12.

 As an intermediate player, you should err on the side of caution when choosing a racket.
-I find that a lot of intermediate players get pro rackets, string them too tightly, and subsequently their bodies and game suffer.
+I find that a lot of intermediate players get pro rackets, string them too heavily and their bodies and game suffer.

-This is a difficult question – in most clubs there are not set standards to determine badminton player level.
+This is a difficult questions – in most clubs there are not set standards to determine player level.
 Here are a few general pointers that can help you answer this question.

 Generally, badminton players can be assessed on two fronts: physical and mental.
 To be a good badminton you need to be in relatively good physical shape and have the right technique.
 Strategies, tactics, and adaptability are also important in badminton – and they become more important as your game develops.

 For a player to be considered intermediate, they need to have a good understanding of and the capability to bring to court a range of badminton shots.
 And they have to be able to form winning strategies – that mostly take advantage of your opponents’ weaknesses.
 You not only have to know where to place the next shot, but also plan for the next couple of shots.